 Should you require to exercise any of your legal rights as per above, then you should contact us via email at: firstname.lastname@example.org

 Should you wish to make a Subject Access Request you should contact us in writing at: Subject Access Request c/o Legal Department, In Touch Games Limited, Fountain House, Great Cornbow, Halesowen, B63 3BL.
 Or via email at: email@example.com

 You should include adequate information to identify yourself and such other relevant information that will reasonably assist us in fulfilling your request.
 Your request will be dealt with as soon as possible.
-Under the GDPR, we may charge an administration fee for processing such requests.
+Under the GDPR, we may charge an ‘reasonable fee’ for the administration costs for processing such requests.
 This administration fee is to cover the cost and time involved with gathering the relevant data and administration services such as photocopying and postage and will be no more than £10.

 We may reject requests for disclosure or deletion of your information that are unreasonable or extremely impractical such as it requires a disproportionate human or technical effort or require significant changes to our processes and technology and impact our ability to provide the services.